 - Ingested FLUORIDE is toxic to our pets!
 It’s actually in some pet toothpastes too (who knows why?), so read the labels!
 Acute toxicity (when your dog or cat ingests a lot at once) displays as drooling, nausea, vomiting, restlessness, fecal and/or urinary incontinence and weakness or seizures while Chronic toxicity (exposure over time, days, months, years) presents as a discoloration or mottling of the teeth and oddly enough, intermittent limping.
 Tell you veterinarian if your pet has ingested Fluoride!

 - SODIUM LAURYL SULFATE (SLS) is what makes toothpaste, detergent, shampoos and other items foam.
 It can cause GI upset in dogs, so keep paws off!

-- XYLITOL, sometimes even found in holistic brands of human toothpaste, is an artificial sweetener that can lower a pet’s blood sugar to serious level and result in irreversible liver damage!
+- XYLITOL — also labeled as birch sugar, birch bark extract and sugar alcohols — sometimes found in holistic brands of human toothpaste, is an artificial sweetener that can lower a pet’s blood sugar to serious level and result in irreversible liver damage!